fusefactory/ofxFastParticleSystem/README.md

 ### example-StrangeAttractor

-In this example you can see a interesting visualizazion with several million of particles.
+In this example, you can see an interesting visualization with several million particles.

 You can interact with the particle system with mouse x position.

 ![StrangeAttractor](screenshots/strangeAttractors1.png "Example of Strange Attractor")